Louis Rhead: U.S. career

 In the early 1890s, Rhead became a prominent poster artist and was heavily influenced by the work of Swiss artist Eugène Grasset.
 During the poster craze of the early 1890s, Rhead's poster art appeared regularly in Harper's Bazaar, Harper's Magazine, St. Nicolas, Century Magazine, Ladies Home Journal and Scribner's Magazine.
 An exhibition of his work was organized by the Salon des Cent in Paris.
-Three of his posters wer published in Les Maîtres de l'Affiche.
+Three of his posters were published in Les Maîtres de l'Affiche.
 In 1895 he won a Gold Medal for Best American Poster Design at the first International Poster Show in Boston.

 By the late 1890s, the popularity of poster art declined, and Rhead turned his skills to book illustration.
 Between 1902 and his death in 1926, Rhead illustrated numerous children's books published by Harpers and others.
 Most notable among these were editions of: Robin Hood, The Swiss Family Robinson, Robinson Crusoe, The Deerslayer, Treasure Island, Kidnapped and Heidi.